Nadir of American race relations: Lynchings

-Historian James Loewen notes that lynching emphasized the powerlessness of Blacks: "the defining characteristic of a lynching is that the murder takes place in public, so everyone knows who did it, yet the crime goes unpunished."
+Historian James Loewen notes that lynching emphasized the perceived powerlessness of black people: "the defining characteristic of a lynching is that the murder takes place in public, so everyone knows who did it, yet the crime goes unpunished."
 African American civil rights activist Ida Bell Wells-Barnett conducted one of the first systematic studies of the subject.
 She documented that the most prevalent accusation against lynching victims was murder or attempted murder.
-She found Blacks were "lynched for anything or nothing" – for wife-beating, stealing hogs, being "saucy to white people", sleeping with a consenting white woman—for being in the wrong place at the wrong time.
+She found black men were "lynched for anything or nothing" – for wife-beating, stealing hogs, being "saucy to white people", sleeping with a consenting white woman—for being in the wrong place at the wrong time.

-Blacks who were economically successful faced reprisals or sanctions.
+Black people who were economically successful faced reprisals or sanctions.
 When Richard Wright tried to train to become an optometrist and lens-grinder, the other men in the shop threatened him until he was forced to leave.
-In 1911, Blacks were barred from participating in the Kentucky Derby because African Americans won more than half of the first twenty-eight races.
-Through violence and legal restrictions, whites often prevented Blacks from working as common laborers, much less as skilled artisans or in the professions.
-Under such conditions, even the most ambitious and talented Black person found it extremely difficult to advance.
+In 1911, black racers were barred from participating in the Kentucky Derby because African Americans won more than half of the first twenty-eight races.
+Through violence and legal restrictions, whites often prevented black people from working as common laborers, much less as skilled artisans or in the professions.
+Under such conditions, even the most ambitious and talented black person found it extremely difficult to advance.

-This situation called the views of Booker T. Washington, the most prominent Black leader during the early part of the nadir into question.
-He had argued that Black people could better themselves by doing hard work and being thrifty.
+This situation called the views of Booker T. Washington, the most prominent black leader during the early part of the nadir into question.
+He had argued that black people could better themselves by doing hard work and being thrifty.
 He believed that they had to master basic work before they went on to pursue college careers and professional aspirations.
-Washington believed that his programs trained Blacks for the lives which they were likely to lead as well as for the jobs which they could get in the South.
+Washington believed that his programs trained black people for the lives which they were likely to lead as well as for the jobs which they could get in the South.
 Washington's position was advanced in his influential Atlanta Exposition Speech in 1895, which was the genesis of the Atlanta Compromise.

 W. E. B. Du Bois advocated a more uncompromising position than Washington, stating:

 He is striving nobly to make Negro artisans business men and property-owners; but it is utterly impossible, under modern competitive methods, for workingmen and property-owners to defend their rights and exist without the right of suffrage.

 Washington had always (though often clandestinely) supported the right of black suffrage, and had fought against disfranchisement laws in Georgia, Louisiana, and other Southern states.
 This included secretive funding of litigation resulting in Giles v.
 Harris, 189 U.S. 475 (1903), which was lost due to Supreme Court reluctance to interfere with states' rights.